wuxiangzhou2010/blockchainnote/ethereum/ethereum_temp.md

 ## contract

+smart contract: An accout controlled by code

 - balance:  amount of ether this account owns
 - storage:  data storage for this contract
-- code Raw machine code for this contract
+- code:     Raw machine code for this contract

 External account

 contract is connected to a network, need to deploy to a network. class --> instance

 ## solidity

+ABI and byte code

 - wirtten in `.sol` files
 - strongly typed